 Information, Advice and Support Service

 The Information, Advice and Support Service (IASS) provides confidential and impartial advice and information to support parents or carers and children and young people who have, or may have, Special Educational Needs and Disabilities (SEND) in Bracknell Forest.
+Please visit the IASS website for information about the service, including downloadable documents.

 What we provide